Wynn Resorts Limited (WYNN) – Don’t Believe the Hype: Check The Facts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Price (T.Rowe) Associates Inc with over 10.38 million shares valued at $745.61 million.
-The investor’s holdings represent 9.63% of the WYNN Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.29 million shares valued at $738.76 million to account for 9.54% of the shares outstanding.
-The other top investors are Blackrock Inc. which holds 6.74 million shares representing 6.25% and valued at over $760.48 million, while Capital International Investors holds 4.03% of the shares totaling 4.35 million with a market value of $312.11 million.
+The top institutional shareholder in the company is Price (T.Rowe) Associates Inc with over 10.88 million shares valued at $1.23 billion.
+The investor’s holdings represent 10.08% of the WYNN Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.08 million shares valued at $1.14 billion to account for 9.35% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 6.74 million shares representing 6.25% and valued at over $760.48 million, while Capital International Investors holds 6.16% of the shares totaling 6.64 million with a market value of $749.21 million.

-Wynn Resorts Limited (NASDAQ: WYNN) is 12.34% higher on its value in year-to-date trading and has touched a low of $35.84 and a high of $135.71 in the current 52-week trading range.
+Wynn Resorts Limited (NASDAQ: WYNN) is 14.03% higher on its value in year-to-date trading and has touched a low of $35.84 and a high of $138.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The WYNN stock was last observed hovering at around $123.66 in the last trading session, with the day’s gains setting it 3.09% off its average median price target of $112.00 for the next 12 months.
-It is also 6.11% off the consensus price target high of $135.00 offered by 17 analysts, but current levels are -37.77% lower than the price target low of $92.00 for the same period.
+The WYNN stock was last observed hovering at around $134.21 in the last trading session, with the day’s loss setting it -5.55% off its average median price target of $112.00 for the next 12 months.
+It is also 4.7% off the consensus price target high of $135.00 offered by 17 analysts, but current levels are -39.85% lower than the price target low of $92.00 for the same period.

 Wynn Resorts Limited (WYNN) Analyst Forecasts